minh5micron/5micron-backend-challenge/README.md

 # 5micron-backend-challenge

 We are working on a project functioning as an IOT platform.
 Daily backend tasks involves maintaining web servers and communication with IOT sensors (guarantee performance and security).
-This is the a challenge that candidate should pass to show his/her capability to work comfortably in our environment.
+This is the challenge that candidate should pass to show his/her capability to work comfortably in our environment.
 The challenge contains:
 1. Create a NodeJS web server listening at port 3000.
 2. Create a Postgresql database to store incoming sensor data.
 3. Create a REST API endpoint [api/sensors](http://localhost:3000/api/sensors) at the web server to handle incoming sensor data in JSON format: